Dreamscapes/atlas-archlinux/README.md

 Only the absolutely necessary configuration has been done in order for the machine to work in a Vagrant environment.

+### Kernel info

+When it comes to Linux kernel modules, the kernel itself is a moving target - even minor releases may introduce API changes that could break kernel modules used by VM guest utilities.
+For this reason, the kernel will be upgraded separately from other packages, after it has been verified that all guest utilities are fully compatible with the new kernel version.

+This is the only way to enjoy Arch Linux in a fully functional VM environment.

+#### Kernel version: 3.18.6-1

 ### OS info

 - All drives are formatted as `ext4` on a MBR partition table